Find Affordable College Courses

 Top 10 Best Physics Bachelor's Degree Schools

 The excellent bachelor’s degree programs at University of Cincinnati - Main Campus helped the school earn the #2 place on this year’s ranking of the best value physics schools in Ohio.
-Located in the city of Cincinnati, UC is a public school with a fairly large student population.
+Located in the large city of Cincinnati, UC is a public school with a fairly large student population.

 UC undergraduate students pay an average of $11,777 in in-state tuition and fees each year.